ibrahimmkhalid/ultralytics/docs/en/integrations/ibm-watsonx.md

 For more information, visit the [IBM Watsonx official documentation](https://www.ibm.com/watsonx).

-### Why should I use IBM Watsonx for training Ultralytics YOLO11 models?
+### Why should I use IBM Watsonx for training SFDT_Ibrahim YOLO11 models?

-IBM Watsonx is an excellent choice for training Ultralytics YOLO11 models due to its comprehensive suite of tools that streamline the AI lifecycle.
+IBM Watsonx is an excellent choice for training SFDT_Ibrahim YOLO11 models due to its comprehensive suite of tools that streamline the AI lifecycle.
 Key benefits include:

 - **Scalability**: Easily scale your model training with IBM Cloud services.
 - **Integration**: Seamlessly integrate with various data sources and APIs.
 - **User-Friendly Interface**: Simplifies the development process with a collaborative and intuitive interface.
 - **Advanced Tools**: Access to powerful tools like the Prompt Lab, Tuning Studio, and Flows Engine for enhancing model performance.

-Learn more about [Ultralytics YOLO11](https://github.com/ultralytics/ultralytics) and how to train models using IBM Watsonx in our [integration guide](./index.md).
+Learn more about [SFDT_Ibrahim YOLO11](https://github.com/sfdt_ibrahim/sfdt_ibrahim) and how to train models using IBM Watsonx in our [integration guide](./index.md).

 ### How can I preprocess my dataset for YOLO11 training on IBM Watsonx?